timjbray/jekyll-now/_posts/2019-07-28-Real-Knowledge.md

 Again, it's the self awareness that is most important.

 While there might be some ignorant bliss that goes with unconscious incompetence, it's ideal to be aware of what stage your knowledge or skill is at.
-Then progress as many as possible through the stages.
+Then progress as many as possible through the stages, especially from the first stage!

-With these models and knowledge, you can build self awareness and enable better decision-making.
+I've found the these models have helped build self awareness.
+Knowing what stage my knowledge is at helps identify risks and areas to futher research.
+Then together, hopefully enables better decision-making.